 The existing connection to the Yarmouth Water District system will be retained.
 The water service to the building will be re-routed around the proposed expansion footprint.
-A request for an ability to serve letter will be sent to the Yarmouth Water District and will be submitted as part of the Site Plan review application.
+A request for an ability to serve letter was sent to the Yarmouth Water District and submitted as part of the Site Plan review application.